Bleeding with blood clots after sex often signals irritation, infection, or underlying health issues requiring medical evaluation.

 - The duration and pattern of bleeding.

-- Sexual history including contraceptive use.
+- Sexual history including contraceptive use and STI risk.

 - Menstrual cycle regularity.